Alvin and the Chipmunks (1983 TV series): Syndication package

 The series went into syndication in the fall of 1988 under the original Alvin and The Chipmunks title, distributed by Lorimar-Telepictures (and later Warner Bros.
 Television after Warner Communications' purchase of Lorimar, Warner Bros. would later buy the pre-1991 library of Ruby-Spears in 1996 as part of its acquisition of Turner, where the library previously sat).
 The package contained all 52 episodes produced by Ruby-Spears (#901–952), as well as the Valentine's and Reunion specials.
 To round the package out to the common-practice syndication package length of 65 episodes (5 days a week for 13 weeks, allowing for exactly four cycles a year), an additional 11 episodes were produced specifically for the package by Murakami-Wolf-Swenson.
 In the syndication order, these episodes followed the 54 Ruby-Spears shows; in the fall 1988 cycle (September 12 – December 9), they aired from November 25 – December 9.
-Episodes were time-compressed (similar to PAL speed-up) and/or trimmed in an effort to make room for more commercials.
+Episodes were time-compressed (similar to a PAL speed-up) and/or trimmed in an effort to make room for more commercials.
 Telepictures began distributing the series in June 1985 for $30 Million, with the rights purchased for a record $385,000 a half-hour.
 The syndication package did not include the episodes that aired on NBC from season six onward, meaning that the final thirty-nine episodes of the series were not shown in reruns outside of the network.

-The 65-episode syndication package was later carried by Nickelodeon, then Cartoon Network, and finally Boomerang in the United States.
-In Canada, the original run of the show was aired on the Global Television Network, while the package was later carried on Teletoon Retro until that channel’s dissolution in 2015.
-After the dissolution of Teletoon Retro, the show hasn't been seen in North America since then.
+The 65-episode syndication package was later carried by Nickelodeon and Cartoon Network in the United States.
+In Canada, the original run of the series was aired on the Global Television Network, while the package was later carried on YTV from 1994 until 2005 and later Teletoon Retro from October 1, 2007 until that channel's dissolution on September 1, 2015.
+After the dissolution of Teletoon Retro, the show hasn't aired on television in North America since then, but in the United States, the show hasn't been seen on U.S. television since Cartoon Network's last run of the series on May 31, 2002.
+The show also made it through French Canadian television, when TQS and later Super Écran began airing the series in 1991.

-The syndication package was also carried overseas in the mid-1990s when it aired on Cartoon Network, later Nickelodeon, and finally Channel 5's Milkshake! block in the United Kingdom.
-In Brazil, TV Globo aired the series with Brazilian dubs.
+The syndication package was also carried overseas in the 1990s when it aired on Children’s BBC, later Nickelodeon, and finally Channel 5's Milkshake! block in the United Kingdom.
+Elsewhere in Europe, the original run of the series was carried in France on Canal+ (while the syndication package of carried on France 3), Germany on Tele 5, and Italy on Italia 1.
+In Australia, the original run of the Ruby-Spears show aired on Network Ten, while the later episodes by Murakami-Wolf-Swenson and DiC were aired on ABC.
+The syndication package there was picked up on Nickelodeon for a short period of time.
+In Brazil, TV Globo aired the syndication package with Brazilian dubs.
 During that time, HIT Entertainment distributed the series outside North America.